Our Principles and Other Priorities

 Training and Awareness

 - Privacy is a key pillar of our Compliance program.
-All Unitherians are trained on privacy as part of our annual Code of Conduct training
+All Unitherians receive periodic training on privacy as part of our annual Code of Conduct training

 - Our DPIA and data subject request processes provide real-time and real-world training opportunities and help drive awareness on data privacy issues